-- glomerular filtration rate <60 mL/min/1.73 m2.
-A - 11.8 Periodically monitor serum creatinine and potassium levels for the development of increased creatinine or changes in potassium when ACE inhibitors, angiotensin receptor blockers, or diuretics are used.
-B - 11.9 An ACE inhibitor or an angiotensin receptor blocker is not recommended for the primary prevention of chronic kidney disease in patients with diabetes who have normal blood pressure, normal urinary albumin-tocreatinine ratio (<30 mg/g creatinine), and normal estimated glomerular filtration rate.
-A - 11.10 Patients should be referred for evaluation by a nephrologist if they have an estimated glomerular filtration rate <30 mL/min/1.73 m2.
-A - 11.11 Promptly refer to a nephrologist for uncertainty about the etiology of kidney disease, difficult management issues, and rapidly progressing kidney disease.
-A
+- with severely increased albuminuria (urinary albuminto-creatinine ratio ≥300 mg/g creatinine) and/or estimated glomerular filtration rate <60 mL/min/1.73 m.
+A - 11.4b Periodically monitor serum creatinine and potassium levels for the development of increased creatinine and hyperkalemia when ACE inhibitors, angiotensin receptor blockers, and mineralocorticoid receptor antagonists are used, or hypokalemia when diuretics are used.
+B - 11.4c An ACE inhibitor or an angiotensin receptor blocker is not recommended for the primary prevention of chronic kidney disease in people with diabetes who have normal blood pressure,